Pylons/pyramid/docs/designdefense.rst

 tortuously couching concepts in the most generic terms possible in order to account for the use of the term "MVC" by current web frameworks.
 I doubt such a broad definition would ever be agreed to by the original authors of the MVC pattern.
-But *even so*, it seems most "MVC" web frameworks fail to meet even this falsely generic definition.
+But *even so*, it seems most MVC web frameworks fail to meet even this falsely generic definition.

 For example, do your templates (views) always query models directly as is